-- ➤ Developing technical requirements, and defining the costs associated with the delivery and processing of Next Generation 9-1-1 services (NG 9-1-1) to our primary and secondary PSAPs; - Responding to the COVID-19 pandemic by providing remote call taking capabilities for each PSAP, select cleaning equipment, and shifting 9-1-1 training to more online opportunities; - Fully implemented text-to-911 service in all 24 county PSAPs; - Funded a text-to-911 public education campaign; - Working collaboratively with the Commission to Advance Next Generation 9-1-1 Across Maryland, the Maryland Association of Counties Emergency Management Affiliate Emergency Communications Committee, and the Metropolitan Washington Council of Governments 9-1-1 Directors' Group; - Working with PSAP personnel, Verizon, NG911 service providers and other carrier representatives to review circumstances surrounding 9-1-1 service disruptions, augment notification procedures, improve customer service issues, and seek enhancements that will improve Maryland's 9-1-1 Systems; - ➤ Providing new funding opportunities for certain recurring maintenance and 9-1-1 service charges; - Providing funding to upgrade and refresh 9-1-1 enhanced IP enabled phone systems or equipment for five (5) primary & backup PSAPs; - Provided funding and approval for twelve (12) counties to migrate to an Emergency Services IP Network (ESInet) and Next Generation Core Services (NCGS);
+- Developing and implementing technical requirements, and defining the costs associated with the delivery and processing of NG911 services to our primary and secondary PSAPs; - Responding to the COVID-19 pandemic by providing remote call taking capabilities for each PSAP, select cleaning equipment, and shifting 9-1-1 training to more online opportunities; - □ Fully implemented text-to-9-1-1 service in all 24 counties PSAPs; - Working collaboratively with the Commission to Advance Next Generation 9-1-1 Across Maryland, the Maryland Association of Counties Emergency Management Affiliate Emergency Communications Committee, and the Metropolitan Washington Council of Governments 9-1-1 Directors' Group; - □ Working with PSAP personnel, Verizon, NG911 service providers, and other carrier representatives to review circumstances surrounding 9-1-1 service disruptions, augment notification procedures, improve customer service issues, and seek enhancements that will improve Maryland's 9-1-1 Systems;

-- Providing back-up power equipment (generator and/or UPS) for two (2) primary and two (2) backup PSAPs; - ➤ Providing ongoing training on new 9-1-1 technologies and evolving 9-1-1 service delivery techniques by providing training via remote opportunities; - > Securing statewide regulatory compliance through annual PSAP inspections; - Interacting with federal agencies and national organizations to study evolving 9-1-1 issues, develop service standards, understand the impact of social media, and explore funding resources; and - Assisting Maryland counties to update and maintain the accuracy of their mapping capacity by providing new ortho-photography, which is renewed on a three-year cycle.
+- Providing new funding opportunities for certain recurring maintenance and 9-1-1 service charges; - Providing funding to upgrade and refresh 9-1-1 enhanced IP-enabled phone systems or equipment for ten (10) primary and backup PSAPs; - Provided funding and approval for six (6) counties to migrate to an Emergency Services IP Network (ESInet) and Next Generation Core Services (NCGS); - Providing backup power equipment (generator and/or UPS) for two (2) primary and two (2) backup PSAPs; - Providing ongoing training on new 9-1-1 technologies and evolving 9-1-1 service delivery techniques by providing training via remote opportunities; - □ Securing statewide regulatory compliance through annual PSAP inspections; - Interacting with federal agencies and national organizations to study evolving 9-1-1 issues, develop service standards, understand the impact of social media, and explore funding resources; - □ Assisting Maryland Eastern Shore counties to update and maintain the accuracy of their mapping capacity by providing new ortho-photography; and - Provided funding to protect 11 PSAPs with cybersecurity assessments and monitoring.

-To further facilitate the execution of the mission of the Maryland 9-1-1 Board, the Board established several sub-committees comprised of Board members and supporting consultative membership from outside the Board.
-These subcommittees include:
+To further facilitate the execution of the mission of the Board, the Board established several sub-committees comprised of Board members and supporting consultative membership from outside the Board.
+The subcommittees include:

-- ➤ Training and Exercises to provide and enhance entrance level and in-service training opportunities for 9-1-1 call takers; - > Cybersecurity to recommend policy for cybersecurity standards for PSAP equipment and operations - Policy/Standards to recommend policy and funding guidance for Maryland 9-1-1 Board membership and PSAP Directors and to make recommendations for Legislative changes; - ➤ Investigations to investigate, as needed, 9-1-1 affecting issues and recommend best practices to be adopted by the Board and PSAPs to prevent future occurrences; and - ➤ Technology to investigate and educate the Board on current and future technological advancements impacting the delivery of 9-1-1 services.
+- □ Training and Exercises to provide and enhance entrance level and in-service training opportunities for 9-1-1 Specialists; - Policy and Standards to recommend policy and funding guidance for Board membership and PSAP Directors and to make recommendations for Legislative changes; - Technology to investigate and educate the Board on current and future technological advancements impacting the delivery of 9-1-1 services; - □ Cybersecurity to recommend policy for cybersecurity standards for PSAP equipment and operations; and - Investigations to investigate, as needed, 9-1-1 affecting issues and recommend best practices to be adopted by the Board and PSAPs to prevent future occurrences.